agatha-duzan/agatha-duzan.github.io/README.md

 </p>
 <p style='text-align: justify;'>
 After some further investigations, it seems that even if some pics look like they could be related, the videos uploaded in that period of time do not have any correlation with the event in question.
-Most of the videos of the channels that are involved with climate change usually do not make videos about specific events and when they do, it is months after the event and they usually don't have many views.
+Most of the videos of the channels that are involved with climate change usually do not make videos about specific events and when they do, it is months after the event, and they usually don't have many views.
 Therefore, that explains why we don't observe more pronounced pics of views on those channels after a climate event.
 </p>

 ## Sentiment analysis

 <p style='text-align: justify;'>
 Emotions run high when discussing the alarming issue of climate change.
 The current situation paints a bleak picture, and as time passes, the daunting reality of averting the catastrophic consequences becomes increasingly apparent.
 However, amidst this turmoil, a glimmer of hope emerges.
 There are those who find solace in witnessing the growing number of individuals taking action and the emergence of groundbreaking technologies.
-Therefore we ask ourself: does the presentation style of climate change videos influence their impact?
+Therefore we ask ourselves: does the presentation style of climate change videos influence their impact?
 Are viewers drawn to these videos seeking to shed tears over the impending crisis, or are they yearning to nurture their optimism for a brighter future?
 The way climate change issues are portrayed might wield immense power in shaping viewers' emotions and perceptions, possibly influencing their actions and hopes for the world that lies ahead.
 </p>

 <p style='text-align: justify;'>